aidos-lab/magnipy/README.md

 Given a dataset or distance matrix, **_magnitude_** measures the **effective number of distinct points** in the space at a scale of dissimilarity between observations.

-This is the official repository for the NeurIPS 2024 paper: [Metric Space Magnitude for Evaluating the Diversity of Latent Representations](https://arxiv.org/abs/2311.16054).
+This repository supports the NeurIPS 2024 paper: [Metric Space Magnitude for Evaluating the Diversity of Latent Representations](https://arxiv.org/abs/2311.16054).

 ## Dependencies